-1. With the handle in the unlocked position, see Figure 2 on page 8, support the bottom of the drive as you align it with the guide rails in the expansion unit.
+1. With the handle in the unlocked position, as shown in Figure 2 on page 8, support the bottom of the drive as you align it with the guide rails in the expansion unit.

 Note: Do not hold the drive only by the handle.
 Support the drive by holding the drive by its sides.